aaronpowell/aaronpowell.github.io/src/documents/posts/2014-04-03-f12-refresh-css-editor.md

---- cson
+---
   title: "F12 Refresh - CSS editor"
-date: '2014-04-03'
+  date: "2014-04-03"
-tags: ['css', 'f12', 'internet-explorer']
+  tags:
+    - "css"
+    - "f12"
+    - "internet-explorer"
-description: """A look at the CSS editor improvements in the F12 tooling refresh
+  description: "A look at the CSS editor improvements in the F12 tooling refresh"
-"""
 ---

 One of the new features in the F12 refresh is some updates to the CSS editor so let's have a look at those updates.